-NORD is very grateful to Hugo Moser, MD, deceased, former Director of the Neurogenetics Research Center at the Kennedy Krieger Institute and University Professor of Neurology and Pediatrics at Johns Hopkins University, for assistance in the preparation of this report.
+NORD is very grateful to Deborah L. Renaud, MD, Departments of Neurology and Pediatrics, Mayo Clinic; Ann B. Moser, MA, The Hugo W. Moser Research Institute, Kennedy Krieger Institute; and Hugo Moser, MD, deceased, former Director of the Neurogenetics Research Center at Kennedy Krieger Institute, for assistance in the preparation of this report.

 Synonyms of Leukodystrophy

 - Alexander disease